NiccoMlt/diennea-smtp-benchmark/README.md

 ### SMTP test server and authentication

-The benchmarks are provided already configured to execute against a free instance of <develmail.com> SMTP fake server.
+The benchmarks are provided already configured to execute against a free instance of develmail.com SMTP fake server.

 The execution of the benchmarks _may_ fill up the mailbox, as it is very small in the free plan.
-This is also the reason why no huge sizes or numbers of messages were used in default parameters.
+This is also the reason why no huge numbers were used as default parameters.

 The benchmarks accept `host`, `port`, `username` and `password` as parameters, so they can be configured if needed.